savakazakov/pdiot-practical/Labs/Week 2 Lab.md

 * Ascending and descending stairs
 * Desk work
 * General movement (sudden turns, bending down, getting up from chairs, anything else that doesn't qualify as an activity)
-* Falling (on the knees, on the back, on the sides)

 You will be using two types of sensors to collect data for these activities:
 * The **Respeck** sensor - worn on the lower left ribcage, attached with MeFix tape, sampling accelerometer and gyroscope data at 25Hz
 * The **Nordic Cube (Thingy)** - worn in the front right trouser pocket, sampling accelerometer, gyroscope and magnetometer data at 25Hz

-If you cannot collect parts of the data (e.g. collecting falling data if you have an injury), please let us know and we will find other ways to augment the data.
+If you cannot collect parts of the data (e.g. due to injury), please let us know and we will find other ways to augment the data.

 ## 2. Sensor placement